 Here is a simple way to know what’s going on – set your child’s account to require your permission to add new apps.
 My daughter cannot download a new app without us being automatically notified and having to provide permission.
 This is a super simple way to know what is on her phone.

 Every once in a while, check out what is on your child’s phone.
 When I was a kid I kept a diary and I would have been mortified if my mom had read it.
 Many people use the diary-cell phone analogy.
 Like somehow looking at your child’s cell phone is the equivalent of reading their diary.

 A cell phone is a portal into a world without boundaries…there is no guarantee of online privacy.
 If your child wants privacy – get a journal.
 How you go about monitoring your child is up to you.
 I simply pop into her phone and click around.
 Sometimes I do this with my daughter by my side and other times I do it on my own.
 If you want to track exactly what your child is doing on their phone, check out this list of apps that can help you.
 Track the time they are spending and set time limits, monitor the sites they are visiting, the possibilities are endless.

-Know Your Kid – We all know our own children best.
+We all know our own children best.
 If you know that your child can easily handle the responsibility of a cell phone then follow your instincts.
-If you are pretty sure that your child is going to be less responsible than act accordingly.
+If you are pretty sure that your child is going to be less responsible then act accordingly.

 Only you know your child.